manolikalos/clustering-receipts/README.md

 # Clustering and classifying new items in receipt DataFrame

+## KillBillsClusteringNB.ipynb

+**This notebook goes through the research process of making the kbclustering.py script and explains the code.

 ## KBClustering.py

 **This script provides functions for data clustering using various techniques and associating items with clusters.
 It utilizes the sentence-transformers library for encoding textual data and the scikit-learn library for clustering algorithms.
 The script also makes use of other libraries such as pandas, numpy, matplotlib, and re.
 It is used to treat dataframes of receipt informations.**